livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 Constraints:

 - global_seq defines a total order of accepted writes on a node.
-- global_seq is used to support incremental sync and provenance checks.
+- global_seq is used to support incremental exchange and provenance checks.

 This file does not define how global_seq is stored, indexed, or transmitted.

-### 9.2 domain_seq

-domain_seq is a sequence number scoped to a specific sync domain.

-Constraint:

-- domain_seq ordering is meaningful only within its domain scope.

-This file does not define domain sequencing rules beyond this scope meaning.

-### 9.3 Sync
+### 9.2 Sync

 Sync is the process by which nodes exchange envelopes or derived data so that each node can accept, reject, and persist operations according to its own rules.